Black horse: Visual identification

 When identifying the base color of a horse, it is important to disregard all pink-skinned white markings.
 White markings and patterns such as pinto and leopard have no bearing on the underlying base coat color of the animal.

 Black foals are typically born a mousy gray but can be darker shades.
 As many foals have primitive markings at birth, some black foals are mistaken for grullo or even bay dun; the primitive markings on a black foal will, however, disappear as the black hair coat grows in.
 Black foals have dark skin and eyes at birth.
 An adult-like black foal coat often indicates that the foal will gray, if the foal has at least one gray parent.
 Graying can be confirmed by the presence of white hairs around the eyes and muzzle.
 Gray Lipizzaner horses are frequently born black.

 Black adult horses are easier to identify, as the coat must be entirely black, even if superficially sun bleached.
 A sun bleached black may be confused with a dark bay, but a trained eye can distinguish between them, particularly by examining the fine hairs around the eyes and muzzle.
 When a black horse is sun-bleached, the mane and tail often sun bleach most prominently, and the rest of the coat may have a rusty tinge.
-A sun-bleached black may also be mistaken for the less common smoky black, but can be distinguished by pedigree analysis or DNA testing.
+A sun-bleached black may also be mistaken as being smoky black, however their phenotypes overlap so there is no reliable way to identify them visually; some smoky black horses are solid black, and some regular black horses are heavily sun bleached.